alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 ## Algorithm

 Following the principle, we think about efficiency first.
 Our goal is to check whether a user agent string contains any of the given tokens.
 We have several hundred tokens.
 We perform the check once per network request.
-We don't need to find all patterns, to know which of them matched; we need to answer a question: yes or no. Basically, omitting all unnecessary details, our problem comes down to the multiple string matching problem.
+We don't need to find all patterns or to know which of them matched; we need to answer: yes or no. Basically, omitting all unnecessary details, our problem comes down to the multiple string matching problem.

 Multiple string/ pattern matching problem is an important problem in many areas of computer science.
-For example, spam detection, filtering spam based on the content of the email, detecting keywords, is a very popular technique.
+For example, spam detection, filtering spam based on the content of an email is a very popular technique.
-Another applications is plagiarism detection, using pattern matching algorithms we can compare texts and detect similarities between them.
-An important usage appears in biology and bioinformatics area, matching of nucleotide sequences in DNA is an important application of multiple pattern matching algorithms :neckbeard: There's application in network intrusion detection systems and anti-virus software, such systems should check network traffic and disks content against large amount of malicious patterns.
+Another application is plagiarism detection, using pattern matching algorithms we can compare texts and detect similarities between them.
+An important usage appears in biology, matching of nucleotide sequences in DNA is an important application of multiple pattern matching algorithms :neckbeard: There's application in network intrusion detection systems and anti-virus software, such systems should check network traffic and disks content against large amount of malicious patterns.
 Aaaaaaand we have banners...

 There are [several string searching algorithms](https://en.wikipedia.org/wiki/String_searching_algorithm) and few of them work with a finite set of patterns.
 The most suitable for our needs is [Aho–Corasick algorithm.](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm) It was invented by Alfred V. Aho and Margaret J. Corasick back in 1975.